LASER TREATMENT MAY BE USED TO TREAT SPIDER VEIN AND VARICOSE VEINS ON THE LEGS, AND SPIDER VEINS ON THE FACE.

 Sclerotherapy is a popular treatment option used to treat spider and varicose veins on the legs and spider veins on the face.

-Potential side effects from this treatment may include:
+Potential side effects of this treatment may include:

 Side effects may vary with the type of treatment selected.
 Your dermatologist can explain the potential side effects for each one.

 Following treatment for a leg vein, exercise is often limited for a few days or longer.
 Patients receiving sclerotherapy are usually instructed to walk for a certain amount of time each day and to avoid intense physical exercise.
 It may be necessary to avoid prolonged sitting and standing and postpone air flights for 48 hours.